How to Get From Kathmandu to Pokhara: The Ultimate Guide

 | NPR 700 (USD $6.50 - $7) and NPR 2,800 (USD $25)

-The discrepancy in price comes down to a multitude of factors, including safety, comfort (air-conditioning), supplied lunch, and a guaranteed seat.
+The price discrepancy comes down to a multitude of factors, including safety, comfort (air-conditioning), supplied lunch, and a guaranteed seat.

 Below is a breakdown of two services we recommend:

-We recommend paying the NPR 2,800 (USD $25) for a company like Greenline, as you can’t put a price on safety, especially so in Nepal.
+We recommend paying the NPR 2,800 (USD $25) as you can’t put a price on safety, especially so in Nepal.

-The drivers are well trained and always apply a safety first mentality on the roads, which is more than we can say for a number of the cheaper tourist buses which value early arrival times ahead of passengers lives.
+The drivers are well trained and always apply a safety-first mentality on the roads, which is more than we can say for a number of the cheaper tourist buses that value early arrival times ahead of passengers’ lives.

 VIP/TOURIST BUS